-Most organisations are focused on disentangling complex operating environments in pursuit of a target end state.
-This never yields sustainable results as they are not often closely coupled with an Organizations’ fundamental business goals and objectives and make it difficult to deliver measurable progress towards Strategy.
-These business goals and objectives need to address the 2 questions which will be there on the top of the mind of every leader.
+Most organisational strategies are focused on disentangling complex operating environments in pursuit of a target end state.
+This never yields sustainable results as they are not often closely coupled with an Organisations’ fundamental business goals and objectives and make it difficult to deliver measurable progress towards Strategy.
+These business goals and objectives need to address the 3 questions which will be there on the top of the mind of every leader.

-These questions are answered when one re-visits the reasons why the business exists and the diagnosis lead us to the "nature of the challenge" in achieving our purpose.
-The case for change drives the motivators for the strategy definition.
-In the absence of the Why, strategy will be in a vacuum.
+These questions are answered when one re-visits the reasons why the business exists and the diagnosis of the industry and environment lead us to the "nature of the challenge" in achieving our purpose.

-While the origins of strategy comes the Art of the Troop leader to achieve specific goals to win a battle.
-In a corporate construct “Success” becomes a shifting goal post, hence the goals/target definition need to be more recursive in nature than fixed.
-Hence finding the right balance between competing tensions while defining desired end state is like choosing between multiple options, where the outcomes depends on action of planned activities and mitigation of potential risks.
-A strategy will need to recursively look ahead and consider what actions can happen in each potential scenario.
+In the current times, “the end state” is a shifting goal post, hence the goals/target definition need to be more adaptive in nature than fixed.
+The traditional focus of trying to find the right balance between competing tensions is driven by the “Core Purpose”.
+A strategy will need to adaptively look ahead and consider what actions can happen in each potential scenario.

 3. The Formulation (How)

-Create an Agile mindset: As there is no defined path to value, there is no one perspective on value.
-The definition of value as multifaceted as the stakeholders in an organization.
-Hence it is key that the formulation of strategy has the innate ability to adapt to the fluid environment.
-The digital world has enabled new levels of agility and flexibility allowing businesses to embrace risk.
-This requires large-scale restructuring and transformations, not only in the processes but also in strategy planning.
+The focus of strategies is to create sustainable business capabilities that are key to serve the organisations true “Purpose”.
+They are realised over time and are more emergent in nature than intended, hence there is high amount of risk in value realisation.
+The digital world has enabled new levels of agility and flexibility allowing businesses to embrace this risk.
+This requires large-scale restructuring and transformations, not only in the processes but also in strategy planning approaches.
 This has created a landscape that promises high returns on risks taken.